harmonoman/CreativeCompanion/resources/design-document.md

 ## 1. Problem Statement

-Develop a software program that populates a dynamic word pool by interfacing with external thesaurus and rhyming dictionary APIs.
+Develop a software program that populates a dynamic Word Pool by interfacing with an external thesaurus and rhyming dictionary API.
 This word pool should then allow users to seamlessly drag and drop these words into a target field, facilitating the creation of original song lyrics, poetry, or prose.
 The software should also support the organization, rearrangement, and editing of these text elements.
-The content can be saved as individual projects to a database, ensuring that users can retrieve and further develop their work at any time.
+The content can be saved as individual Projects and Word Pools to a database, ensuring that users can retrieve and further develop their work at any time.

 ## 2. Top Questions to Resolve in Review

 1. Scope: How many features should we have?
-2. How many of the items should be POJOs?
-3. What would be the best way to save the text contents of the fields to the database - as JSON strings?
+2. What would be the best way to save the text contents of the fields to the database - as JSON strings?
-4. Do you know of any other teams out there who are working on related problems?
-Or might have the same concerns about how to best structure the data for use as well as database storage?
+3. What information is needed to create a personal project or word pool?
+What should the user be able to name it?
+4. How should project deletion work?
+Is there any data retention policy?
+5. What are the specifics of sorting projects or word pools by date created, date modified, or alphabetically?
+6. How should changes to a project be saved?
+Is there an autosave feature?
+7. Do word pools share similar features with projects like creation, deletion, sorting, and editing?
+8. What are the integration requirements of the APIs used to populate the word pools?

 ## 3. Use Cases

+###### Project

 U1.
 As a CC customer, I want to be able to create a personal project

 U2.
 As a CC customer, I want to be able to delete a personal project

 U3.
+As a CC customer, I want to be able to change the name of a project

+U4.
 As a CC customer, I want to be able to view all my projects

-U4.
+U5.
 As a CC customer, I want to be able to sort the projects by date created

-U5.
+U6.
 As a CC customer, I want to be able to sort the projects by date last modified

-U6.
+U7.
 As a CC customer, I want to be able to sort the projects by A-Z or Z-A

-U7.
-As a CC customer, I want to be able to change the name of a project

 U8.
 As a CC customer, I want to be able to open / import a selected project from the projects list to edit

 U9.
 As a CC customer, I want to be able to update / save changes to a project

+###### WordPool

 U10.
-As a CC customer, I want to be able to query a Thesaurus API to populate a word pool field with text in my project
+As a CC customer, I want to be able to create a personal wordPool

 U11.
-As a CC customer, I want to be able to query a Rhyming Dictionary API to populate a word pool field with text in my project
+As a CC customer, I want to be able to delete a personal wordPool

 U12.
+As a CC customer, I want to be able to change the name of a wordPool

+U13.
+As a CC customer, I want to be able to view all my wordPools

+U14.
+As a CC customer, I want to be able to sort the wordPools by date created

+U15.
+As a CC customer, I want to be able to sort the wordPools by date last modified

+U16.
+As a CC customer, I want to be able to sort the wordPools by A-Z or Z-A

+U17.
+As a CC customer, I want to be able to open / import a selected wordPool from the wordPool list to edit

+U18.
+As a CC customer, I want to be able to update / save changes to a wordPool

+###### API Queries

+U19.
+As a CC customer, I want to be able to query a Thesaurus / Rhyming Dictionary API to populate a word pool field with text in my project

+U20.
 As a CC customer, I want to be able to drag text from the word pool field and drop it in an editable work space (target field)

-U13.
+U21.
 As a CC customer, I want to be able to manually drag text from within the work space and drop it in a different location within the work space itself (target field)

-U14.
+U22.
 As a CC customer, I want to be able to sort words in the word pool - Alphabetically

-U15.
+U23.
 As a CC customer, I want to be able to sort words in the word pool - Randomly

-U16.
+U24.
 As a CC customer, I want to be able to sort words in the work space - Alphabetically

-U17.
+U25.
 As a CC customer, I want to be able to sort words in the work space - Randomly

 Stretch goals